dan-s-mueller/aerospace_chatbot/docs/source/index.rst

 A deployed version of this chatbot can be found in a hugging face container called `Aerospace Chatbot <https://huggingface.co/spaces/ai-aerospace/aerospace_chatbots>`__.
 This version has a pre-configured database and is ready to use.
 Refer to the `Streamlit Apps <help/streamlit_apps>`_ section for more information about this deployed chatbot.

+The dockerfile used to build that space is located `here <https://huggingface.co/spaces/ai-aerospace/aerospace_chatbots/edit/main/Dockerfile>`_.

 .. toctree::
     :maxdepth: 2
     :caption: Functionality